maj-biostat/misc-notes/python.md

 ### Install pymupdf to extract annotations

 [pymupdf](https://github.com/pymupdf/PyMuPDF) is a python binding that uses [mupdf](https://mupdf.com/) to access pdf data.
+Some of the capabilities of mupdf can be found [here](https://mupdf.com/docs/index.html).

 First install mupdf